How does eye tracking work?

 Read more: Top eye tracking metrics

-iMotions Online is a cloud-based tool featuring high-accuracy remote eye tracking algorithms we’ve developed in house and trained against one of the largest eye tracking data sets in the world.
-Conduct online studies with webcam eye tracking and add facial expression analysis together to deliver on flexibility and insights in spite of changing lighting conditions, with no extra hardware needed.
+iMotions Remote data Collection Module is a browser-based tool featuring high-accuracy remote eye tracking technology that we’ve developed in house and trained against one of the largest eye tracking data sets in the world.
+Conduct online studies with webcam eye tracking and add facial expression analysis, voice analysis and respiration together to deliver on flexibility and depth of insights with no extra hardware needed.

 Get started with eye tracking using one of our modules